brevzin/cpp_proposals/2325_views_default/views-default.md

     enable_view<T>;
 ```

+Remove the `default_initializable` constraint from `weakly_incrementable`.
+This ends up removing the default constructible requirement from input-only and output iterators, while still keeping it on forward iterators (`forward_iterator` requires `incrementable` which requires `regular`).
+It also removes the default constructible requirement on the `W` parameter for `iota_view`.

-Remove the default constructors from the standard library views in which they only exist to satisfy the requirement (`ref_view`, `istream_view`).
+Remove the default constructors from the standard library views for which they only exist to satisfy the requirement (`ref_view`, `istream_view`).
 Constrain the other standard library views' default constructors on the underlying types being default constructible.

-For `iota_view`, remove the default constructible requirement from the `W` parameter.

 For `join_view`, store the inner view in a `@*semiregular-box*@<views::all_t<@*InnerRng*@>>`.

-Move the default constructible requirement from `input_or_output_iterator` into `forward_iterator`, so that it no longer applies to input-only iterators or output iterators.

 We currently use `@*semiregular-box*@<T>` to make types `semiregular` (see [range.semi.wrap]{.sref}), which we use to wrap function objects throughout.
 We can do a little bit better by introducing a `@*copyable-box*@<T>` such that: